Boukos/CSCI-3753/Lecture/Lecture2.md

 * **Multiprogramming**
     -  :point_right: Submit your program, called a job,into a job queue, when CPU is availble, OS execute your job.
-     - is not suitable with Interactive applications like the shell program(require waiting finish for programs)
+     - :no_entry_sign: is not suitable with Interactive applications like the shell program(require waiting finish for programs)

 * **Multitasking**